 Great American Cleanup

 Cleanup activities can include beautifying parks and recreation areas, cleaning waterways, handling recycling collections, picking up litter, removing graffiti, planting trees and conducting educational programs and litter-free events — anything that keeps your community beautiful!
-The Don’t mess with Texas® Trash-Off serves as Texas’ signature event for the Great American Cleanup held annually in April.
+The Don’t mess with Texas® Trash-Off serves as Texas’ signature event for the Great American Cleanup held annually each spring.

 Start a Cleanup!